 We love inventors.
 In fact, most of our conversion optimizing work is done with inventors.
 When we were introduced to Andris Lagsdin we hit it off right away.
-Here was a man who had been baking pizzas for 24 years.
+Here was someone who had been baking pizzas for 24 years.
 After experimenting with dozens of ideas Andris found the secret to the perfect pie.
-He invented the Original Baking Steel, a 14″ by 16″ steel plate that dramatically improved pizza making.
+He invented a 14″ by 16″ steel plate that dramatically improved pizza making.

-Here were the story angles we explored in our copy:
+Story angles we explored in our updated copy:

-— We added tension into our product story: “The pizza we’re going for is crispy on the outside and soft and moist inside.”
+— We added tension in our story: “The pizza we’re going for is crispy on the outside and soft and moist inside.”

-— We accentuated the attributes.
-Instead of just saying the dimensions are 14″ by 16″, the thickness is ¼” and weight is 16 pounds.
-We went into great detail to explain those precise dimensions are intentional, which they are.
-This creates an air of expertise and gives the buyer the confidence to buy.
+— We accentuated attributes.
+Instead of just saying the dimensions are 14″ by 16″, the thickness is ¼”, and the weight is 16 pounds we went into great detail to explain those precise dimensions.
+This creates an air of expertise and gives the buyer confidence.

-— People buying BakingSteel aren’t as interested in the steel surface as they are in what that steel surface can do for their taste buds so we added a whole bunch of pizza photos on the page.
+— People buying BakingSteel aren’t interested in steel, the material.
+They just want to treat their tastebuds.
+So we added a whole bunch of pizza photos.
 The goal was to show variety and whet appetites.

 — It’s also worth noting what we didn’t talk about.
 We didn’t talk about our return policy or apply any discounting gimmick.

-We ran the test twice.
+We ran the test twice, just to make sure.
 The impact on sales was 46.42%.

 Why Our Concept Won